Skip to main content

 Free

-Join the first international Brisbane Biodiversity Seminar, either online or in-person, for an informative evening, with our guest-speakers.
-With special guests from Brisbane’s sister city, Kobe Japan.
-The importance of Biodiversity - Urban Forestry and Threatened Species in Brisbane and Kobe, Japan.
+Join the first international Brisbane Biodiversity Forum, either online or in-person, for an informative evening, with our guest-speakers.
+Special guests from Brisbane’s sister city, Kobe, Japan.

 Location: Brisbane City Hall, 64 Adelaide Street (Committee Rooms 1 & 3) Brisbane City